 Is Inception a dream at the end?
 Or is it real?
+What does inception mean?
+What happens at the end of inception?
 These questions have kept coming in any conversation surrounding the film since the time of its release.
 And even though, Christopher Nolan wouldn’t clear the confusion himself, we are here to do that for you.
 Yes, folks.
 We have an answer to your question.
 And that answer is: the ending ‘Inception’ is NOT a dream.
 Continue reading to understand why.

 The Last Shot